 The races themselves are pretty relaxed, at least on the surface.
-Some of the sailors are very skilled and some of the boats are tricked out with Kevlar sails and carbon fiber masts, but the bulk of the people are just out there for the fun of it.
+Some of the sailors are very skilled and some of the boats are tricked out with composite sails and carbon fiber masts, but the bulk of the people are just out there for the fun of it.
 Protests are minimal.
-Aside from some trophies, the main prize is being able to talk about it over a beer at the end of the day.
+Aside from some trophies, the main prize is being able to talk about it over a beer at Spinnaker Point at the end of the day.

 If you’d like to take the helm at races but are a bit rusty at it or have never done it before, there are a couple good options.
 Now that I’m an old hand at racing, I teach an Introduction to Sailboat Racing class for ASF.
-The other option is an “adopt a boat” program, which is available at Tempe Town Lake (TTL for short).
-You can use an ASF Sunfish, Laser or Capri 14.2 free of charge to race in TTL races.
+The other option is an “adopt a boat” program at Tempe Town Lake (TTL for short).
+You can use an ASF Capri 14.2 or Laser free of charge to race in TTL races.
 We’re hoping that you’ll also want to keep it well maintained and sparkling.
-Ask one of the membership people about how to play.
+Ask Fleet Captain Scott Richards or one of the membership people about how to play.

 Running a club with this many events means relying on gobs of volunteers.
 Everybody pitches in.
 The membership people will ask you to take some job or other and offer the club “two or three hours a week.”
 Try it.
 It’s a good way to get to know how the club works and to meet people.
 If you’ve ever tried to run an organization with volunteers, you know what it’s like.
 If you do the work, you’ll be a prize.